bobbingwide/gvg_product_range/readme.txt

 1. Product Ranges tab

 == Upgrade Notice ==
+= 0.3.0 =
+Update to avoid Fatal error when using Elementor.

 = 0.2.0 =
 Update for the product range duplicate filter and dropdown logic